CosmosOS/Cosmos/README.md

 The following is a non-exhaustive list of features that Cosmos offers:

-- Low level assembly access and pointer memory control
+- Deep hardware access and interactions with CPU, keyboard, etc.
-- A basic filesystem
+- Support for FAT and ISO9660 file systems (read only in case of ISO9660)
 - Most features found in the .NET core library
-- A CPU/FPU accelerated math library
 - A basic graphics interface
-- A basic network interface
+- Basic networking with protocols like TCP, DHCP, and DNS
-- A basic audio interface
+- PC speaker and AC97 audio support

 ## Setting it up